Continuing Education Activity

 - Penicillins.
 These antibiotics (most of which end in the suffix -cillin) contain a nucleus of 6-animopenicillanic acid (lactam plus thiazolidine) ring and other ringside chains.
 The group includes natural penicillins, beta-lactamase-resistant agents, aminopenicillins, carboxypenicillins, and ureidopenicillins.

 - Cephalosporins.
 They contain a 7-aminocephalosporanic acid nucleus and side-chain containing 3,6-dihydro-2 H-1,3- thiazane rings.
-Cephalosporins are traditionally divided into five classes or generations, although acceptance for this terminology is not universal.
+Cephalosporins are traditionally divided into five classes or generations, although acceptance of this terminology is not universal.

 - Monobactams.
 The beta-lactam ring stands alone and not fused to another ring.